eschutte/assign1_3420-001/UseCases.md

 ## Primary Actor:
 Manager

-Goal in Context:  The manager is able to see the licence and vulnerability information provided by the project.
+## Goal in Context:
+The manager is able to see the licence and vulnerability information provided by the project.

+## Stakeholders:
-Stakeholders:  -Manager:
+-Manager:

 -Developer:

 -Owner:

+## Preconditions:
-Preconditions:  -Package information is stored into the database
+-Package information is stored into the database

 -Proper information plrovided

-Main Succes Scenario:  Manager receives license and vulnerability information for the project packages that are requested.
+## Main Succes Scenario:
+Manager receives license and vulnerability information for the project packages that are requested.

-Failed End Conditions:  Manager recives inacurate or invalid licence and/or vulnerability information
+## Failed End Conditions:
+Manager recives inacurate or invalid licence and/or vulnerability information

-Trigger:
+## Trigger:
+Manager requestes information to verify information is valid